bg-write/chatGPT-cheatsheet/README.md

 We then append our new `reply_content` to `message_history`, and note its role as an "assistant."

-This cycle repeats over and over until the user manually stops the app.
+This cycle repeats until the user manually stops the app with the keypress `control + c`.

 ```python
 except openai.error.OpenAIError as error:
   print("OpenAI API error:", error)
 ```

-All the above code under `try` is executed when there are no issues.
-When issues come up, this `except` block kicks in.
+All the above code under the `try` block is executed when there are no issues.
+When issues do come up, this `except` block kicks in.
 This is an exception handler that'll print any errors to the user for future troubleshooting.

 ### Using `chat_ui.py`